35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 19) Turkey Brie Sandwiches

-This brings all of the holiday potential without the risks of family stress.
-Cranberry has the right amount of tartness and brie is always creamy.
-If you want to go all out on the tea party aesthetic, use soft bread and remove the crusts.
+This captures all of the festive potential without the chance of family aggravation.
+The cranberry has just the right amount of tartness and brie is always creamy.
+If you want to fully commit to the tea party aesthetic, use soft bread and cut off the crusts.
 I made these while still getting ready to host, and they still looked good.

 20) Spinach Strawberry Salad

-Although some individuals assert that they “don’t really do salads”, this salad is always the first to go.
-The salad’s star ingredients are fresh strawberries and tender spinach, which explain the surprise.
-The finishing touch to this classic pairing is the poppy seed dressing.
-For extra crunch, add toasted pecans or almonds.
-In order for the leaves to remain lively, dress the salad just before serving.
+While some people say that they “don’t really do salads,” this one is always the first to disappear.
+The fresh strawberries and tender spinach explain the surprise.
+The poppy seed dressing is the finishing touch to the classic combo.
+If you want to add extra crunch, toss in some toasted pecans or almonds.
+To keep the greens sprightly, be sure to dress the salad just before serving.

 21) Prosciutto Wrapped Asparagus

-Although these may look intricate, there is actually a simple process behind it; “wrap, roast, done.”
-The prosciutton becomes crispy and salty, the asparagus stays snap, and the snack table looks elegant.
-Select thicker stalks of asparagus so that they do not once limp before the prosciutto has had a chance to brown.
-I end up making more since people usually just take one more.
+Despite the complexity this dish may seem to posses, the process is actually simple; It involves wrapping each asparagus spear in prosciutto then roasting.
+Easy!
+The prosciutto gets a nice crisp and saltiness to it while the asparagus remains snap and the whole dish looks elegant.
+Make sure to select thicker stalks of asparagus so that they do not go limp before the prosciutto has a chance to brown.
+I usually end up making more since people tend to take more than one.

 22) Pesto Pasta Salad